TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Bucket.md

 <br />

-The language of this shell is JavaScript and there are a lot of payloads that you can use to enumerate.
+The language of this shell is `JavaScript` and there are a lot of `payloads` that you can use to enumerate the available `tables` for the current database.

 This one works for me: